DavyCele/DavyCele/README.md

 <h3 align="center">Engineer Informatics from Italy</h3>

 <h1 align="center">💫 About Me:</h1>
  Hello!
-My name is Davide, and I am a young graduate student looking for new challenges.  <br>Currently, I am working on 3D projects using Autocad and creating websites and written content using programming languages like Java, HTML, C++, and more. <br>I am very passionate about technology and enjoy expanding my skillset to improve my work.<br> I am constantly searching for new opportunities to grow and take on new challenges.
+My name is Davide, and I am a recent graduate in Computer Engineering with a strong passion for technology and innovation.
+Currently, I am exploring opportunities to apply my expertise and knowledge, particularly in the field of Artificial Intelligence.
+While my background includes working on 3D projects using Autocad and developing websites and applications with programming languages such as Java, HTML, and C++, I am also proficient in both software and hardware aspects of technology.
+I am driven by a continuous desire to enhance my skills and tackle new challenges, and I am eager to embark on new ventures that allow me to contribute to cutting-edge advancements in the field of technology.

 <h1 align="center">🌐 Socials:</h1>